In Praise Of Kirsten Dunst, The Most Underrated Actor Of Her Generation

 She’s quietly built up a brilliant career

 "Because I know things."
-These words passed through the lips of Justine, the depressive apocalyptic prophet at the center of Lars Von Trier's film Melancholia.
-And there were many reasons to believe that Justine knew what she was talking about (even though what she was talking about was her certainty that not only was the world going to end but that this would be a good thing), but none more compelling than the simple fact that Justine was played by Kirsten Dunst, and it's hard not to believe that Kirsten Dunst is someone who knows things.
+So speaks Justine, the depressive apocalyptic prophet at the center of Lars Von Trier's film Melancholia.
+There were many reasons to believe Justine really did "know things" (even though the thing she knows is that the world was about to end), but none more compelling than that Justine was played by Kirsten Dunst, and it's hard not to believe that Kirsten Dunst is someone who knows things.

 Now 35 years old, Dunst has been in the public eye for well over 20 years, first establishing her star power with a memorable turn as Claudia, a young blood-thirsty vampire in 1994's Tom Cruise- and Brad Pitt-starring Interview with the Vampire.
 Since then, Dunst has built one of the most fascinating and varied Hollywood careers of any actor in her generation by refusing to limit herself to a genre, demonstrating facility with comedy and tragedy alike, working with visionary auteurs, and seeking out the kind of challenging roles which would undoubtedly have earned a male actor untold critical accolades, but which don't prevent Dunst from being described in profile after profile for her blonde and dimpled good looks, rather than her clear intelligence and wild talent.